www.icicleUK.com

 Technical content of the course and safety training

 Snowshoeing is a very easy sport to pick up, and even if you have never used snowshoes before, after a few minutes training and practice you will keep up with experts.
 That aspect is easy, but what many clients keep thanking us for is our sharing of local information, and the highly complex science of avalanche awareness and route planning.
-For sure this snowshoeing week is a holiday, but many people find the insights into the technical aspects fascinating, and your highly experienced UIMLA qualified snowshoeing guide will increase your knowledge in all of the aspects outlined below.
+For sure this snowshoeing week is a holiday, but many people find the insights into the technical aspects fascinating, and your highly experienced IFMGA qualified snowshoeing guide will increase your knowledge in all of the aspects outlined below.
 These gems of local knowledge really add to the experience you have in the Alps.

 Use of snowshoes and skills for moving over different types of terrain